psychcomposite/psychcomposite.github.io/theory/primitives/pragmatist.md

 # Pragmatist (P)

-## Overview
+## Profile

 ### Definition

-People who preferentially view the world in terms of cause-and-effect as opposed to value judgements.
+Tendency to view the world through cause-and-effect relationships as opposed to value judgements.

+### Correlations

+* Comparitively high prenatal testosterone

+### Characteristics

+more interested in things than people, may have studied engineering of another technical professions, not inclined to consider a subject dry, does usually think that people ought to behave certain ways, high mach behaviour, non-judgemental, impartial